4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

 They have not made an effort to build a relationship with me.
 Heck, many times I don’t know them and haven’t even opted in their list!
 (Thank you, LinkedIn and various email address scraping services.)

 ABC Leadership Coaching has not provided any content that makes me inclined to be interested in who they are.
 Why am I not inclined to learn about them?
-Because all they’ve done is *announce* their new business.
+Because all they’ve done is ANNOUNCE their new business.

-Don’t be that newbie business owner.
 Creating and sharing your valuable, educational marketing content is about being of service to your future clients.
-The giant bonus to creating content to be of service is…

-…your inner perfectionist isn’t going to be chattering in your ear so much.
+The giant bonus to creating content to be of service: your inner perfectionist isn’t going to be chattering in your ear so much.

 If it helps, put a sticky note on your computer: “My content is in service of my future clients.”